8ta4/accent/DONTREADME.md

 > Why not use a ratio of probabilities to calculate the pronunciation score?

-Using a ratio of probabilities sounds neat until you hit a snag where both probabilities are zero.
+Using a ratio of probabilities sounds neat until you hit a snag where both probabilities are 0.
 That gives you something like $\frac{0}{0}$, and math doesn't like that.
 It's undefined.